mndscp/snug-keyboard-layout/README.md

 z x k w v   j h / , .
 ```

 If you have an additional key left of the `z` key like on ISO keyboards you can simply shift over the whole left row and don't have to reach far for the former `b` key anymore.
 You can bind that to something else that you use less often.

 After getting used to the angle mod it should decrease typing fatigue on your left hand.
-It takes some getting used to but you can give it a try and then decide what you like better.
+You can give it a try and then decide what you like better.
 The angle mod works on row-stagger keyboards independently of the typing layout you use.
 Read more about it on [DreymaR's Big Bag of Keyboard Tricks](https://dreymar.colemak.org/ergo-mods.html#AngleWide).

 ## Column flip

 One option that you have to maximize comfort for yourself is to flip the right inner column.
 Depending on the type of keyboard you use you might find one or the other way more comfortable to use.
 In German the letter `y` is almost non-existent so giving that letter the worst position is only natural.
 However in English it's used a lot.
-You can choose the variation with which you find typing the word `you` more enjoyable.
+You can choose the variation with which you find typing the words `you` and `any` more enjoyable.

 ```
 Default